By choosing Equal Exchange chocolate and cocoa products, you support a company that:

 The United Nations Children's Fund (UNICEF) says hundreds of thousands of these children, many of them trafficked across country borders, are engaged in the worst forms of child labor.
 This includes slavery, human trafficking, abuse, and dangerous or hazardous conditions or materials (such as dangerous equipment or tools, exposure to pesticides, or being forced to perform unreasonably difficult tasks or long working hours).
 It also means they are prevented from going to school.

-At Equal Exchange, we’re committed to sourcing fairly traded cocoa from small-scale farmers who are members of co-ops, in Latin America.
+At Equal Exchange, we’re committed to sourcing fairly traded cocoa from small-scale farmers who are members of co-ops.
 Fair Trade ensures stable prices for farmers and upholds International Labor Organization (ILO) standards on child labor.

 - Read more about the child slave labor issue here.